mhkeller/layercake.graphics/content/guide/04-computed-store-functions.md

 ### xGet(dataRow)

 Often you want to get the x value from a row in your data and scale it like so: `$xScale($x(d))`.
 This function is shorthand for doing just that.
+Super handy!

 Here's an example from a simple SVG line path generator: